varnerlab/CHEME-4800-5800-Labs-AY-2024/week-3/Lab-3d/README.md

 * What are the `pros` and `cons` of this approach?

 ### Method 2: The `betterreadfile` function.
 In `lab-3d`, we have implemented a `betterreadfile` function in the `Files.jl` file that uses the `open-do` pattern to read the [Bubblesort.csv](data/Bubblesort.csv) file.
 However, the data gets returned in a different format in this case.
-Execute the the `runme_better_read.jl` script:
+Execute the `runme_better_read.jl` script:

 ```julia
 include("runme_better_read.jl")